-I am a Lecturer in the Department of Electrical and Electronic Engineering.
+I am a Senior Lecturer in the Department of Electrical and Electronic Engineering.
 My research interests are focused on analysis and control of uncertain systems (modeled by stochastic equations), model reduction and optimal control.

 In this page you will find: